 The comprehensive exam for a PhD degree in FDSC has written and oral components.
-The written portion is in the format of proposal independently written by the candidate following the Request for Applications (RFA) of a research or fellowship program of a federal agency, commonly the United States Department of Agriculture, the National Institutes of Health, or the National Science Foundation.
-The chosen agency and program shall be in line with the student's training area and be agreed by both the major professor and the candidate.
-The proposal topic must be far enough from the dissertation research as to allow for exploration of unique hypotheses, subject to the determination by the GAC, and must include all components of a proposal required in the RFA.
+The written portion can be either in proposal, or knowledge-based format.
+The format proposed by the candidate requires the GAC approval.
+For the proposal, it is independently written by the candidate following the Request for Applications (RFA) of a research or fellowship program of a federal agency, commonly the United States Department of Agriculture, the National Institutes of Health, or the National Science Foundation.
+The chosen agency and program shall be in line with the student's training area and be agreed on by both the major professor and the candidate.
+The proposal topic can be related to but not a part of PhD research to allow for exploration of unique hypotheses, subject to the determination by the GAC, and must include the main components of a proposal required in the RFA.
 Proposal length may be shortened from the RFA if agreed upon by all members of the GAC.
-The exam follows the same code of conducts of other exams of Hilltopics.
+The exam follows the same code of conduct of other exams of Hilltopics.
 Therefore, the proposal must be prepared by the candidate only, without any revisions and editions by anyone else, and meet the standards of the Student Code of Conduct.
 The RFA and proposal must be distributed to the entire GAC at least two weeks before the oral exam.
 If the written proposal is deemed satisfactory by all members of the GAC, an oral exam is conducted for a) the candidate to defend the proposal and b) the GAC to examine additional preparations expected from a doctoral candidate to complete a dissertation.
-Rubrics of assessing the comprehensive exam are available on the departmental website and are included in Appendix K of this Handbook.